Your Offer of Study

 Receiving an offer

 When we receive your application to enrol, we will send you an Offer of Study.
-Your offer is an official list of the qualifications and courses that Victoria is offering you a place.
+Your offer is an official list of the qualifications and courses that Victoria University of Wellington is offering you a place.
 It will also include details of what they will cost you.

 You should receive this within four weeks of applying, sometimes longer depending on the programme.